rutvi-sutaria/repo/final_project.md

 2. I had some difficulty in trying to fit the charts on the shorthand site as they were too wide for the site and therefore required scrolling horizontally.
 I modified the html code to adjust the width.

 3. After integrating all, I still had to modify the layout( background color, images, text alignment, etc) of certain sections to give a good flow to the entire story.
-FOr example, I had to breakdown the coffee facts section into two individual sections: Coffee lifecycle and Coffee types.
+For example, I had to breakdown the coffee facts section into two individual sections: Coffee lifecycle and Coffee types.

 ### References: